New music entrepreneur Jamal Edwards dies aged 31

 “He was an inspiration and what he achieved in life was truly remarkable.
 Thinking of his friends and family at this devastating time.
 RIP Jamal Edwards.”

-In 2014, the then 24-year-old was awarded an MBE for his services to music.

-Edwards was a teenager when he decided to launch the youth broadcasting and production film SBTV to upload clips he recorded of his friends performing on the estate where he lived in Acton, west London.
+Edwards was a teenager when he launched the youth broadcasting and production film channel SBTV to upload clips he had recorded of his friends performing on the estate where he lived in Acton, west London.

 By 2014, he had amassed an estimated fortune of around £8 million and worked with the likes of Jessie J, Emeli Sande and Ed Sheeran.

-Speaking to PA after receiving his MBE, he said he started SBTV to give his friends a platform.
+Speaking to PA after being made an MBE, he said he started SBTV to give his friends a platform.

 He added: “It was a frustration of going to school and everyone talking about ‘how do we get our videos on MTV’.